-(a) The 2023 Performance Bonus Plan included performance goals as follows: threshold of \$32.5 million of Adjusted EBITDA loss, target of \$30 million of Adjusted EBITDA loss and stretch goal of \$25 million of Adjusted EBITDA loss, as well as GAAP revenue goals, with a threshold of \$480 million of GAAP revenue (at which point 50% pays out), target of \$489.5 million of revenue (at which point 100% pays out) and stretch bonus goal of \$500 million of revenue (at which point 150% pays out).
-For more information regarding our Performance Bonus Plan, please see "Executive Bonus Goal Setting" in our Compensation Discussion and Analysis.

-(b) This column shows the grant date fair value, calculated in accordance with ASC Topic 718, of the RSUs granted to each NEO during 2023 (excluding RSUs granted pursuant to the Performance Bonus Plan for 2022, which are reflected in the Non-Equity Incentive Plan compensation column of the Summary Compensation Table).
+- (a) The 2024 Performance Bonus Plan included performance goals as follows: threshold of \$25 million of Adjusted EBITDA, target of \$29 million of Adjusted EBITDA and stretch goal of \$37.5 million of Adjusted EBITDA, as well as GAAP revenue goals, with a threshold of \$625 million of GAAP revenue, target of \$653.4 million of revenue and stretch bonus goal of \$673.6 million of revenue.
+The Adjusted EBITDA threshold is a gate that must be met for any bonus payment to be made.
+Once the gate has been met, between the threshold and the stretch goals a linear curve is applied with a fifty percent (50%) payout at threshold, one hundred percent (100%) payout at target, and one-hundred and fifty percent payout (150%) at stretch.
+For more information regarding our Performance Bonus Plan, please see "Executive Bonus Goal Setting" in our Compensation Discussion and Analysis. - (b) This column shows the grant date fair value, calculated in accordance with ASC Topic 718, of the RSUs and PSUs granted to each NEO during 2024 (excluding RSUs granted pursuant to the Performance Bonus Plan for 2024, which are reflected in the Non-Equity Incentive Plan compensation column of the Summary Compensation Table). - 48 ACV AUCTIONS